cbrummitt/Suppressing-cascades-of-load-on-interdependent-networks/README.txt

-Hi!
+This is a repository for simulation code for the paper

-This is a repository for simulation code for the paper "Suppressing cascades of load on interdependent networks" by C. D. Brummitt, R. M. D'Souza, E. A. Leicht (2011)
+Brummitt, C. D., D'Souza, R. M., & Leicht, E. A. (2012).
+Suppressing cascades of load in interdependent networks.
+Proceedings of the National Academy of Sciences of the United States of America, 109(12), E680–E689. http://doi.org/10.1073/pnas.1110586109

 The simulation code is written in Python.
-Code for plotting the results were done in Mathematica (which may be uploaded to Github, too, but are available on request).

 Charlie Brummitt
 cbrummitt@math.ucdavis.edu